ClHome 〉About Us 〉Employment

 Applying

-Prospective candidates for all city government positions—including the City Attorney’s Office—are encouraged to visit the “Job Seekers” section of the S.F.
-Department of Human Resources’ website to learn more about employment with the City and County of San Francisco.
+Prospective candidates for all city government positions—including the City Attorney’s Office—are encouraged to visit the Careers with Purpose page of the City’s website to learn more about employment with the City and County of San Francisco.